-- Allow listed clients only (see advanced options): You can specify a list of IP addresses or DNS names.
+Allow listed clients only (see advanced options): You can specify a list of IP addresses or DNS names.
 Only the listed computers are granted access.
-The list has to be entered in a panel which will be displayed after pressing the button Show advanced options.
+The list has to be entered in a panel which will be displayed after clicking the button Show advanced options.

 You may like to use the NFS server to share media files with your network, e.g. movies or music.
 The media can then be accessed by player devices (“media boxes”) connected to your TV or home-stereo equipment, under the condition the player supports the NFS protocol standard.
 Those players often underly certain limitations, because they don’t contain a fully featured operating system.
 For more information about typical problems experienced with media boxes in practice, please see this solutions page.